 Simple English definitions for legal terms

-Read a random definition: malicious arrest
+Read a random definition: adequacy of disclosure

 An offering is when a company sells some of its ownership to people who want to invest in it.
 This can happen in two ways: publicly, where anyone can buy a piece of the company, or privately, where only certain people are allowed to buy in.